adamjaso/pyauto/README.md

 deploy_app,my_app = None
 ```

 The "," separates the function from the string arguments.
-All tasks functions
+All task functions
 *must* accept string only arguments.

 #### Run a sequence of tasks